Four ways to use a fallback ref with React.forwardRef

 Create a fallback ref with useRef

-and use it if forwardedRef
+and use it if forwardedRef is null:

 const Child = React.forwardRef((props, forwardedRef) => {